 Rodents like rats, mice, and squirrels have a strong sense of smell, which is why cleaning the house and storing both your food and pet food in airtight containers is one of the first steps to rodent prevention.

-Professional pest experts can help you discover specific things you can do to keep rodents from invading your home.
+Professional pest experts can help you discover specific things you can do to keep rodents from invading your home in Boston Area.

 Yard Rodents: Gophers, groundhogs, mice, rats, and voles will come to your yard looking for plants, nuts, berries, fruit, and shelter.
 Moles also like to dig in the yard while looking for insects, but they aren’t technically rodents.